Home

 • Try to spend exclusive time with each child.

 As the brother and sister turn into adults, their relationship will change.
-Your differences make you unique, so try to respect each other's differences and choices.
+Your differences make you unique, so try to respect each others differences and choices.
+If you put some work into it, you can become good friends.

-Here are some tips for adult siblings to improve their relationship:
+Tips for adult siblings to improve their relationship:

 • Try to spend more time together.
 You may enjoy an evening of traveling back in time and remembering your funny childhood moments, fights over toys, etc.